ctrlxcvz/sd-guides/krita-sd-local.md

 https://huggingface.co/CompVis/stable-diffusion-v-1-4-original
 ```
 - The Stable Diffusion model checkpoint file is roughly ~4GB in size.
-- Once downloaded - rename the file from "stable-diffusion-v-1-4-original.ckpt" to "model.ckpt"
+- Once downloaded - rename the file from *stable-diffusion-v-1-4-original.ckpt* to *model.ckpt*
-- Leave this file in your "Downloads" folder for now.
+- Leave this file in your *Downloads* folder for now.

 **(Optional - but recommended)**
 - You can use GFPGAN to improve faces, then you'll need to download the model from here:
 ```
 https://github.com/TencentARC/GFPGAN/releases/download/v1.3.0/GFPGANv1.3.pth
 ```
-- Leave this file in your "Downloads" folder for now.
+- Leave this file in your *Downloads* folder for now.

 ### !!
 DO THE FOLLOWING STEP ONLY IF YOU DIDN'T INSTALL GITHUB DESKTOP AND WEBUI FOLDER EARLIER !!
 - You can skip this step if you did the GitHub Desktop Pre-Req above. <sup>[1](https://github.com/ctrlxcvz/sd-guides/blob/main/krita-sd-local.md#optional-pre-req---but-makes-things-slightly-easier-later)</sup>